ADMINISTRATORS DUTY - GRANT OF LETTERS OF ADMINISTRATION

 Probate Solicitors Legal Advice

-Our probate solicitors will provide you with legal advice at no cost relating to executors or administrators duties.
+Our wills and probate solicitors will provide you with initial legal advice at no cost relating to executors or administrators duty.
 Our lawyers deal with both contested cases and non-contested cases and give advice where the validity of the will is in question or a dependant of the deceased is bringing an action for support.
+We also advise on whether the document which purports to be a valid will has been properly executed in accordance with the law.
 To receive legal advice on these matters just call our helpline or complete the contact form or email our offices.